Charlotta Bass: Background

 She moved to California at age 36 for her health and ended up working at the California Eagle.
 Her first job at the California Eagle consisted of selling subscriptions.
 When its founder John Neimore died, she assumed the role of editor for the paper.
 She later became the owner of the California Eagle after purchasing it in auction for fifty dollars.
 At this time she took courses at Columbia University and University of California.
-In 1912, a new editor, Joseph Blackburn Bass joined the Eagle.
+In 1912, a new editor, Joseph Blackburn Bass, joined the Eagle.
 Bass had worked at the predecessor of the Topeka Plaindealer and established a newspaper in Montana.
 He shared his concern with Spears about the injustice and racial discrimination in society.

-Spears married Joseph Bass and hey ran the Eagle together.
+Spears married Joseph Bass and they ran the Eagle together.
 She had no children.

 California Eagle

 Charlotta Bass lived in the 52nd Place Historic District during the 1930s.

 The Eagle, as it was first called, developed a large black readership.
 By 1925, the Eagle employed a staff of twelve and published twenty pages a week.
 The Eagles circulation of 60,000 made it the largest African-American newspaper on the West Coast.

 When the editor John J. Neimore became ill, he turned the operations of the Eagle over to Spears.
 After Neimore's death, "it turned out, this Black-founded newspaper was owned by a white man, who offered his support only if [Spears] would become his 'sweetheart.'
 'Get out, you dirty dog!' she told him.
 She borrowed $50 from a local store owner to purchase the deed."
 She renamed the newspaper company to the California Eagle due to increasing social and political issues.

 Her purpose for the California Eagle was to write about the wrongs of society.
 The newspaper served as a source of both information and inspiration for the black community, which was often ignored or negatively portrayed by the predominant white press.
 As publisher, Bass was committed to producing a quality periodical.
 In her weekly column "On the Sidewalk", begun in 1927, she drew attention to unjust social and political conditions for all Los Angeles minority communities and campaigned vigorously for reform.

 The Eagle is credited as pioneering multi-ethnic politics, advocating Asian-American and Mexican-American civil rights in the 1940s, especially during World War II.
 Most Japanese Americans were relocated from the West Coast to interior detention camps after the attack on Pearl Harbor and fears about security.
 The California Eagle, along with other African-American presses, were under investigation by the Office of the Secretary of War, who viewed it as a threat to national security.
 The Department of Justice interrogated Bass in 1942 over claims that the paper was funded by Japan and Germany, fearing that criticism of the US was motivated by enemy alliances.